Qalander/bitcoin-all-addresses/README.md

 # bitcoin-all-addresses
 lists of unique addresses from blockchair output dumps

+thank you, blockchair team!

 files (4210 files):

 blockchair_bitcoin_outputs_20090103.tsv.gz to blockchair_bitcoin_outputs_20200718.tsv.gz

 total number of unique addresses: ?

-method:
+methods:

-download all output dump files from blockchair;
+1.download all output dump files from blockchair;

+1.1.check the smallest file sizes to be sure those files downloaded correctly;

+1.2.also test .gz files with `gunzip -t [FILE]`;

-uncompress files and cut the 7th field (recipient);
+2.uncompress files and cut the 7th field (recipient);

-use perl and print addresses unless seen;
+3.use perl and print addresses with unless_seen;

-split in files of about 180MB;
+4.split in files of about 180MB;

-7z files and hope they are below 100MB each to upload to github.
+5.make 7z files and hope they are below 100MB each to upload to github.

 references: